paritytech/polkadot-staking-miner/README.md

 # from the root of polkadot-sdk branch
 $ cargo build --release -p polkadot -p polkadot-parachain-bin --features fast-runtime
 # Be sure that the generated binaries are in your PATH variable!
-$ cd substrate/frame/staking-async/runtimes/parachain
+$ cd substrate/frame/staking-async/runtimes/papi-tests
+# setup the environment just the 1st time
+$ just setup
-# NOTE: Customize the bash script to run a specific preset runtime (e.g. development, polkadot, kusama with different pages and number of validators and nominators).
+# NOTE: choose your favorit  preset runtime (e.g. development, polkadot, kusama with different pages and number of validators and nominators).
-# The scripts relies on [Zombienet](https://github.com/paritytech/zombienet) to spawn RC nodes and a parachain collator supporting the new staking-async machinery.
+# It relies on [Zombienet](https://github.com/paritytech/zombienet) to spawn RC nodes and a parachain collator supporting the new staking-async machinery.
 The miner will run against the parachain collator.
-See the script for more details.
+See substrate/frame/staking-async/runtimes/papi-tests for more details
-$ ./build-and-run-zn.sh
+$ just run fake-dev
 ```

 ## Prometheus metrics